kieran036/kieran036/README.md

 #### 🌱 Currently Exploring

-- Web development, data science, and natural language processing through Digital Accelerator Zone course.
+- Theoretical and applied data engineering topics.
-- Simple web development using HTML with CSS styling and JS functionality.
+- Simple web development using HTML with CSS styling and JS functionality (on hold).
-- Theoretical data engineering topics.